cuongndc9/debezium-example/aggregator-service/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The only impossible journey is the one you never begin." - Tony Robbins
+> "Success is not final, failure is not fatal: it is the courage to continue that counts." - Winston Churchill
 <!-- INSPIRATIONAL_QUOTE_END -->